Leonardo Bonucci: AC Milan

 On 14 July 2017, Bonucci was signed by AC Milan on a five-year contract for a €42 million fee.
 On 4 August 2017, Bonucci was named one of the three finalists for the Defender of the 2016–17 UEFA Champions League season award.
 Milan's manager Vincenzo Montella subsequently named Bonucci as the team's new captain later that month.
 On 23 October, he was named to the 2017 FIFA FIFPro World11.
 Although much was expected of Bonucci and Milan, the first half of the 2017–18 season was disappointing both for him and the club, and he drew criticism in the media over the quality of his performances.
 He scored his first goal for Milan on 6 January 2018, in a 1–0 home win over Crotone.
 On 31 March, Bonucci scored the equalising goal against his former team away to Juventus, breaking goalkeeper Gianluigi Buffon's record of longest consecutive minutes not conceded in an eventual 3–1 defeat.

+In 2024, Bonucci claimed it was the newly appointed Elliott club management that decided to part ways with him, allegedly in accordance with their policy of cutting higher costs and focusing on younger players.